 The Committee shall consist of at least three directors.
 Members of the Committee shall be appointed by the Board and may be removed by the Board in its discretion.
 The members of the Committee shall elect a Chairman from among their number.
 A majority of the members of the Committee must not be officers or employees of the Company or of an affiliate of the Company.
-The quorum for a meeting of the Committee is a majority of the members who are not officers or employees of the Company or of an affiliate of the Company.
+The quorum for a meeting of the Committee is a majority of the members who are not officers or employees of the Company or of an affiliate of the Company or of an affiliate of the Company.
 With the exception of the foregoing quorum requirement, the Committee may determine its own procedures.